Academic Catalog 2024-2025

 Cytotechnologists are skilled in examining human cellular material in search of abnormalities that are the warning signs of cancer.
 They perform a variety of diagnostic and research procedures in the cytology laboratory including basic cytologic examinations, staining, and processing of tissue specimens that have been removed by non-invasive techniques, surgery, or fine needle aspiration.
 Advanced techniques include the use of digital and immunofluorescent microscopy, cytogenetics, and molecular markers.
 The cytotechnologist is capable of developing a differential diagnosis based on cellular evidence in conjunction with pertinent cognitive knowledge and other clinical data.

 The Medical Technologist is also known as a Clinical Laboratory Scientist (CLS) and/or Medical Laboratory Scientist (MLS), depending on the certification obtained.
 Medical Technologists perform or supervise the performance of clinical laboratory testing in the general and specialized areas of clinical biochemistry, hematology, medical microbiology, immunohematology, immunology, serology, and clinical microscopy.
 Data collected is correlated to pathophysiology and used by health professionals in the diagnosis, treatment, and prevention of disease.
-Medical Technologists review and conduct research activities.
+Medical Technologists may also review and conduct research activities.

 Student Organizations